About

 Building skills in communications and sustainability

 In 2012, Sarah graduated from the University of Houston with a Bachelor of Arts in communication and a minor in world cultures and literatures.
 After graduation, she worked at the UTHealth School of Biomedical Informatics as a communications specialist, writing news articles and speeches, managing the website, designing brochures and newsletters, and coordinating all events and recruitment for the graduate school, among other roles.
-During this time, she continued to fight for the land by becoming certified as a master naturalist and working on projects to restore and protect the native ecosystems of the Gulf Coast.
+During this time, they continued to fight for the land by becoming certified as a master naturalist and working on projects to restore and protect the native ecosystems of the Gulf Coast.

 Challenging the status quo in graduate school